bryanheinz/LaunchBar-Actions/readme.md

 Results will be copied to the clipboard.

-- ☑️ requires argument
-- ☑️ accepts string argument
-- ☑️ returns result: string

 ### man
-man requires a command and opens the manual page in Preview.app.
+Opens the manual page for the given command in Preview.app.

-- ☑️ requires argument
-- ☑️ accepts string argument

 ### Songwhip
 [Songwhip](https://songwhip.com) takes a music streaming service URL and creates a Songwhip page for it, and then copies that URL to the clipboard.